 Because every single song is exactly the same three chords.
 It’s almost like the whole album is just one song on repeat.
-If not for the brief pauses between tracks, no one would know when one song ended and the other began.
+If not for the brief pauses between tracks, no one would know when one song ends and the other begins.

 And that’s what I mean about my life: circles, people – just endless loops of the same old shit.